Observation of Shapiro steps in an ultracold atomic Josephson junction: Microscopic Dynamics

 \section{Microscopic Dynamics}

-In contrast to solid-state physics the time and length scales in quantum gas experiments are much larger, such that the {\it in situ} study of excitations, quasi-particles and related microscopic phenomena becomes possible.
-To do so, we follow the time evolution of the real space atomic density.
+In comparison to solid-state physics, the time and length scales in quantum gas experiments are orders of magnitude larger, enabling in situ study of collective excitations, quasi-particles and related microscopic phenomena.
+To that end, we follow the time evolution of the real space atomic density.
 Using only a constant barrier velocity, i.e., no ac particle current, we measure the dc and ac Josephson regime, see Fig.\,\ref{fig:microscopic} A. Below the critical current no imbalance is created and only a single phononic density wave is emitted from the initial acceleration of the barrier (I and II).
 The group velocity of the emitted phonons coincides with a reference measurement, where a single perturbation creates a phonon wave packet \cite{supp}.
 In the ac Josephson regime above the critical current, atoms are pushed away by the barrier and a density depletion remains in its wake (III).